easybuilders/easybuild-docs/docs/easybuild-v5/index.md

 ## Deprecated functionality {: #deprecated-functionality }

-Some functionality is being deprecated in EasyBuild v5.0, and will no longer be supported in EasyBuild v6.0:
+Some functionality is being deprecated in EasyBuild v5.0, and is scheduled to be removed in EasyBuild v6.0:

 - [`run_cmd` and `run_cmd_qa` functions](deprecated-functionality.md#run_cmd)
 - [`easybuild.tools.py2vs3` module](deprecated-functionality.md#py2vs3)